Los Adaes: History

 Although Spain claimed much of the Gulf Coast of North America as part of its colonial territory, it largely ignored the region to the east of the Rio Grande throughout the 17th century.
 In 1699, French forts were established at Biloxi Bay and on the Mississippi River, ending Spain's exclusive control of the Gulf Coast.
 The Spanish recognized that French encroachment could threaten other Spanish areas, and they ordered the reoccupation of Texas as a buffer between New Spain and French settlements in Louisiana.

-On April 12, 1716, an expedition led by Domingo Ramon left San Juan Bautista for Tejas, intending to establish four missions and a presidio.
+On April 12, 1716, an expedition led by Domingo Ramon left San Juan Bautista for Texas, intending to establish four missions and a presidio.
 At the same time, the French were building a fort in Natchitoches, having founded the town in 1714.
 The Spanish countered by founding two more missions just west of Natchitoches, including San Miguel de los Adaes (for a total of six missions in the region).
-The latter two missions were located in a disputed area; France claimed the Sabine River to be the western boundary of colonial Louisiana, while Spain claimed the Red River was the eastern boundary of colonial Texas, leaving an overlap of 45 mi.
+The latter two missions were located in a disputed area; France claimed the Sabine River to be the western boundary of colonial Louisiana, while Spain claimed the Red River to be the eastern boundary of colonial Texas, leaving an overlap of 45 mi.

 In 1719, European powers embarked on the War of the Quadruple Alliance.
 In June 1719, 7 Frenchmen from Natchitoches took control of the mission of San Miguel de los Adaes from its sole defender, who did not know that the nations were at war.
 The French soldiers explained that 100 additional soldiers were coming; the Spanish colonists, missionaries, and remaining soldiers abandoned the area and fled to San Antonio.

 The Marquis de San Miguel de Aguayo volunteered to reconquer Spanish Texas and raised an army of 500 soldiers.
-By July 1721 Aguayo reached the Neches River.
+By July 1721, Aguayo reached the Neches River.
 His expedition encountered a French force en route to attack San Antonio de Bexar.
 The outnumbered Frenchmen agreed to retreat to Louisiana.
 Aguayo then ordered the building of a new presidio Nuestra Señora del Pilar de Los Adaes, located near present-day Robeline, Louisiana, only 12 miles (19 km) from Natchitoches.
 The new fort became the first capital of Texas, and it was guarded by 6 cannon and a garrison of 100 soldiers.
 All six of the eastern Tejas missions were reopened, under the protection of the new presidio.